-Responses shall be clearly identified and, if consisting of several pages, shall be labeled and organized in a manner that makes review of the pages convenient.
-Parties are under a continuing duty to supplement their discovery responses upon learning that the information disclosed is incomplete or incorrect in any material respect.
-If a response to a data request requires the duplication of voluminous material or of material that is not easily copied because of its binding or size, a party may require that any party other than Commission Staff review the voluminous material on its own premises.
+response to a data request requires the duplication of voluminous material or of material that is not easily copied because of its binding or size, a party may require that any party other than Commission Staff review the voluminous material on its own premises.
 If duplication of voluminous material can be accomplished without undue burden, the voluminous material may be copied at the expense of the requesting party.
 Voluminous material is defined as documents comprised of 200 pages or more.

-21. Objections to Data Requests.
-If the parties have agreed to electronic service, if a party objects to answering a particular data request, the party shall object in writing to the party which issued the data request within five days of the data request.
-If the parties have not agreed to electronic service, if a party objects to answering a particular data request, the objecting party shall object in writing to the issuing party within five working days after service, plus three days if service is by mail.
+26. Objections to Data Requests.
+If the parties have agreed to electronic service, and a party objects to answering a particular data request, the party shall object in writing to the party which issued the data request within five days of the data request.
+If the parties have not agreed to electronic service, and a party objects to answering a particular data request, the objecting party shall object in writing to the issuing party within five days after service, plus three days if service is by mail.
 The written objection shall specifically explain all grounds relied upon for objecting to each data request.
 Any objections not provided at this time will be considered to be waived.
 If an objection pertains only to part of a question, that part shall be clearly identified and the responding party shall provide any non-objectionable information covered by the remainder of the data request.
 Parties shall negotiate in good faith to resolve discovery disputes.
 If resolution is not possible, the party seeking discovery may file a motion to compel with the Commission.
 Motions to compel must have the data request and response at issue attached.
-Motions to compel are required to be served by hand delivery, facsimile, or next-day delivery service.
-Responses to motions to compel are to be filed within three days after the motion is received, not counting intermediate Sundays, or legal holidays.
-The Commission may act immediately on motions to compel if necessitated by time constraints or the procedural schedule in the docket.
+Motions to compel are required to be served by hand delivery, electronic mail, facsimile, or next-day delivery service.
+Responses to motions to compel are to be filed within three days after the motion is received.
+18 The Commission may act immediately on motions to compel if necessitated by time constraints or the procedural schedule in the docket.